Big Changes, Little Changes Are Coming

-In addition to the terminology and language changes in the new ANSI A92 and CSA B354 standards, which are projected to go into effect later in 2018, the standards also include several big changes to the equipment itself.
+In addition to the terminology and language changes in the new ANSI A92 and CSA B354 standards, which are projected to go into effect in 2020, the standards also include several big changes to the equipment itself.

 New features, such as Platform Load Sense and Dynamic Terrain Sensing, will be incorporated into the design of many mobile elevating work platforms (MEWPs), as well as new provisions for machines rated “Indoor Only.”

 Platform Load Sense

 Following in the footsteps of EN280, a European standard in effect since 2001, many MEWPs in North America will be equipped with Platform Load Sense.
 Also known as an overload system or load sense system (LSS), platform load sense assesses the weight of operators and equipment in the work platform and will only allow machine operation if the total load is within the rated capacity of the MEWP.
 Equipment with a load sensing system will monitor the weight in the work platform and disable functionality if the rated capacity is exceeded.